This post contains affiliate links. Please see our disclosure policy.

 Asian Marinated Flat Iron Steak

-Cook the flat iron steak on your Big Green Egg another 4-5 minutes until the internal temperature measures 125°F.
+Continue to cook the flat iron steak on your Big Green Egg for another 4 to 5 minutes on the second side.

 No ratings yet